thachp/eventdbx/docs/apis.md

 # API Reference

 EventDBX exposes multiple surfaces so you can choose the right tool for each integration.
 Tokens issued by the CLI are accepted everywhere unless specifically noted.
+REST/GraphQL/gRPC are now provided by companion binaries in the [dbx_plugins](https://github.com/thachp/dbx_plugins) workspace; the core daemon retains the admin API, replication socket, and control channel.

 ## REST

+Run the `rest_api` plugin to expose these routes (`cargo run -p rest_api -- --bind 0.0.0.0:7070 --control 127.0.0.1:6363`).
 Base URL defaults to `http://localhost:7070`.

 | Endpoint | Description |
 | --- | --- |